duanecilliers/roots-compass/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

+## PLEASE NOTE!
+This project is not safe to use yet.
+If you're interested, please start or watch the repo.

 Roots Compass is a fork of [Roots](https://github.com/roots/roots) a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/) & [Bootstrap](http://getbootstrap.com/) that will help you make better themes.

 * Original: [https://github.com/roots/roots](https://github.com/roots/roots)